 Abstract.
-The collective analysis of long-term field experiments (LTFEs), here defined as agricultural experiments with a minimum duration of 20 years and research in the context of sustainable soil use and yield, can be used for detecting changes in soil properties and yield such as those induced by climate change.
+The collective analysis of long-term field experiments (LTFE), here defined as agricultural experiments with a minumum duration of 20 years and research in the context of sustainable soil use and yield, can be used for detecting changes in soil properties and yield such as induced by climate change.
 However, information about existing LTFEs is scattered, and the research data are not easily accessible.
-In this study, meta-information on LTFEs in Germany is compiled and their spatial representation is analyzed.
+In this study, meta-information on LTFEs in Germany is compiled and their spatial representation is analysed.
 The study is conducted within the framework of the BonaRes project, which, inter alia, has established a central access point for LTFE information and research data.
-A total of 205 LTFEs which fit to the definition above are identified.
+A total of 205 LTFEs is identified which fit to the definition above.
 Of these, 140 LTFEs are ongoing.
-The land use in 168 LTFEs is arable field crops, in 34 trials grassland, in 2 trials vegetables and in 1 trial pomiculture.
-Field crop LTFEs are categorized into fertilization (n = 158), tillage (n = 38) and crop rotation (n = 32); multiple nominations possible) experiments, while all grassland experiments (n = 34) deal with fertilization.
-The spatial representation is analyzed according to the climatic water balance of the growing season (1 May to 31 October) (CWBg), the Müncheberg Soil Quality Rating (MSQR) and clay content.
-The results show that, in general, the LTFEs well represent the area shares of both the CWBg and the MSQR classes.
-Eighty-nine percent of the arable land and 65% of the grassland in Germany are covered by the three driest CWBg classes, hosting 89% and 71% of the arable and grassland LTFEs, respectively.
-LTFEs cover all six MSQR classes but with a bias towards the high and very high soil quality classes.
-LTFEs on arable land are present in all clay content classes according to the European Soil Data Centre (ESDAC) but with a bias towards the clay content class 4.
-Grassland LTFEs show a bias towards the clay content classes 5, 6 and 7, while well representing the other clay content classes, except clay content class 3, where grassland LTFEs are completely missing.
-The results confirm the very high potential of LTFE data for spatially differentiated analyses and modeling.
-However, reuse is restricted by the difficult access to LTFE research data.
+The land use in 168 LTFEs is arable field crops, in 34 trials grassland, in two trials vegetables and in one trial pomiculture.
+Field crops LTFEs are categorized into fertilization

+- 15 (n=158), tillage (n=38), and crop rotation (n=32; multiple nominations possible) experiments, while all grassland experiments (n=34) deal with fertilization.
+The spatial representation is analysed according to the climatic water balance of the growing season (1 May to 31 October) (CWBg), the Müncheberg Soil Quality Rating (MSOR) and clay content.
+The results show that, in general, the LTFEs well represent the area shares of both the CWBg and the MSOR classes.
+89% of the arable land and 65% of the grassland in Germany is covered by the three driest CWBg classes, hosting 89% and 71% of the - 20 arable and grassland LTFEs, respectively.
+LTFEs cover all six MSQR classes, however with a bias towards the high and very high soil quality classes.
+LTFEs on arable land are present in all clay content classes according to ESDAC, however with a bias towards the clay content class 4.
+Grassland LTFEs show a bias towards the clay content classes 5, 6 and 7, while well representing the other clay content classes, besides clay content class 3, where grassland LTFEs are completely missing.
+The results confirm the very high potential of LTFE data for spatially differentiated analyses and modelling. - 25 However, reuse is restricted by the difficult access to LTFE research data.
 The common database is an important step in overcoming this restriction.